NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 > [!Important]
 > If you edit the `packageRestore` settings directly in `nuget.config`, restart Visual Studio, so that the **Options** dialog box shows the current values.

-## Restore packages using the dotnet CLI
+## Restore using the dotnet CLI

 [!INCLUDE [restore-dotnet-cli](includes/restore-dotnet-cli.md)]

 > [!IMPORTANT]
-> To add a package reference to the project file, [dotnet add package](/dotnet/core/tools/dotnet-add-package?tabs=netcore2x), which also runs the `restore` command.
+> To add a missing package reference to the project file, use [dotnet add package](/dotnet/core/tools/dotnet-add-package?tabs=netcore2x), which also runs the `restore` command.

-## Restore packages using the nuget.exe CLI
+## Restore using the nuget.exe CLI

 [!INCLUDE [restore-nuget-exe-cli](includes/restore-nuget-exe-cli.md)]

 > [!IMPORTANT]
 > The `restore`command does not modify a project file or *packages.config*.
 To add a dependency, either add a package through the Package Manager UI or Console in Visual Studio, or modify *packages.config* and then run either `install` or `restore`.

-## Restore packages using MSBuild
+## Restore using MSBuild

 Use the [msbuild -t:restore](../reference/msbuild-targets.md#restore-target) command to restore packages listed in the project file with PackageReference.
 This command is available only in NuGet 4.x+ and MSBuild 15.1+, which are included with Visual Studio 2017 and higher versions.
 Both `nuget restore` and `dotnet restore` use this command for applicable projects.